openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/floodsensor_0_0.md

 ### Group 1: Device status

-Sends the BASIC SET control frame when the probe detects water This group supports 5 nodes.
+Sends the BASIC SET control frame when the probe detects water Association group 1 is assigned the status of the device - it sends the BASIC SET control frame to the associated devices when the probe has detected water.
+This group supports 5 nodes.

 ### Group 2: Controller updates

-This group supports 1 nodes.
+This group supports 1 node.

 ### Group 3: Send Notification Report

-Allows sending notification reports
 This group supports 5 nodes.

 ### Group 4: Send Basic Report

-Allows sending basic reports
 This group supports 5 nodes.

 ## Technical Information